Full Name: Walnut ELISA Kit

-Walnut can be described as a nut from any tree belonging to the genus (Juglans) and family (Juglandaceae), in particular the Juglans regia.
+A nut from any tree in the Juglans genus and family, particularly the Juglans regia, is referred to as a walnut.
 Walnuts are one of the main ingredient of Fesenjan (Iranian cuisine), they are also used in making brownies, garnish on some foods and ice cream toppings.
 It is a nutrient-dense with protein and many fatty acids, the fraction of protein present in walnuts is relatively high (approx. 15%).
 Many of these proteins are found to be responsible for causing allergic reactions (for example rJug r1 and rJug r4), even the consumption of small quantities of walnut can lead to allergic responses and in severe cases result in causing anaphylactic shock.

 Walnut ELISA kit can be used for analysing quantitative levels of walnut residues in food (such as chocolate, ice cream and cereals).
 This assay has a minimum analytical sensitivity limit of 0.35 ppm.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Microtiter Plate: Coated with anti walnut antibodies.